Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 From there I’m adding timing.
 I want to sell stocks when they’re high, rather than low.
 I want to keep things fairly neutral tax wise, so I may sell a loser and a winner at the same time.

 I’m also considering where to allocate the new capital.
 I’m not finding a lot of buys among my current holdings, which is why I’m in no rush to sell the companies that are about to be acquired.
-I’ll be more aggressive selling if I see more buying opportunities.
+I’ll be more aggressive selling if I want more cash for buying opportunities.

 How many positions would you like to have long-term?